-Non-trade receivables amounting to P24,080,788 (2022 - P18,569,428) pertains to the royalty income from depot developments in TriNoma and billed to North Triangle Depot Commercial Corporation (NTDCC) (Note 12).
+Non-trade receivables amounting to P25,138,236 (2023 - P24,080,788) pertains mainly to the royalty income from depot developments in TriNoma and billed to North Triangle Depot Commercial Corporation (NTDCC) (Note 12).
 These are short-term, unguaranteed, unsecured, non-interest bearing and collectible in cash with usual credit terms of 60 days.